roman-milk/roman-milk.github.io/pam-and-nancy.md

  "What do you mean?"

  "She used to come in here with a group of other girls and suddenly all of the other girls stopped coming in.
 Now days it is just your wife and one other woman.
 Your wife sits there alone and drinks while she waits for the other woman to get here.
 She never dances with the guys that ask her; just sits there nursing her drink until the other woman joins her.
 Maybe a half hour later a man comes in and joins the and the three of them sit and talk for a few minutes and then your wife and the man get up and leave.
 A little latter your wife come in, grabs her purse and leaves.
 I haven't figured out what is going on yet and curiosity is killing me.
 If you find out what is going on let me know okay?"
-Report_Story #3